-The program can take up to 48 months.
+Pacific Debt Relief’s program can take up to 48 months, and it costs 15%-25% of your total debt amount for its services.
 However, if it is successful, you will be out of debt and can start repairing your credit.
 Some features customers appreciate include:

-Now, let’s explore everything you should know before enrolling with Pacific Debt Relief:
+Now, let’s explore some points you should consider before enrolling with Pacific Debt Relief.

 Whether or not you need a debt relief company is a personal choice, so it’s best to be well-informed before you make that decision.

-Check out this video to learn more about how to settle your debt on your own—once and for all.
+Check out this video to learn more about how to settle your debt on your own